-The Mercia Learning Alliance School Direct Secondary PGDE course prepares students to teach across the 11-18 age range in English, Maths, Physics, Chemistry, Biology, Physics with Maths, History, Geography and MFL.
+The Mercia Learning Alliance School Direct Secondary PGDE course prepares students to teach across the 11-19 age range.

 The course is a Postgraduate Diploma in Education (PGDE) which offers exactly the same teaching experience as a PGCE, but with additional Masters Credits, meaning that you will be able to complete your Masters as soon as you qualify as a teacher.

 You will spend two thirds of the year in school, and one third at the University, giving an excellent blend of practical experience and also a chance to reflect and make use of the research expertise of University-based tutors.

 This is supported by Mercia led CPD at King Ecgbert School throughout the training year, alongside drop in sessions.

 To complement your development as a teacher you will complete four assignments at Masters level, exploring key issues relating to your subject and your role.

 Key Features of the course: